JoeyAlpha5/arena-blog-frontend/README.md

 ### Third party libraries

-This section lists all the third party libraries and dependencies that have been used and the reasons for including them.
+This section lists all the third party libraries, dependencies and images that have been used and the reasons for including them.

 1. [React Router](https://reactrouter.com/) has been added to provide frontend routing.

 2. [React Icons](https://react-icons.github.io/react-icons/).
 The Material menu and search icons have been imported from the React Icons library.

 3. [Bootstrap](https://getbootstrap.com/).
 The Arena Blog uses Bootstrap to achieve its minmal and responsive layout.

+4. [React Date Formatter](https://www.npmjs.com/package/react-date-formatter).
+This is a JavaScript package I built and published on NPM 6 months ago.
+It provides an easy way to format dates by simply providing the date string and specifying the format.

+5. [Article Images](https://unsplash.com/@jalome).
+I've used my own stock images that I have published on Unsplash.

 ### Application preview